-Fortunately, there’s a way to determine whether you’ll save money: Run the numbers.
+To determine whether you’ll save money, you'll need to run the numbers.
 It’s not especially hard to calculate the potential savings of refinancing.
-However, while reducing your total lifetime interest costs is wise, refinancing with that goal is not always the right choice.

-Changing to an adjustable rate mortgage (ARM) is another way to lower your payment.
-However, interest rates on these loans can increase, and your payment may someday rise to a level that’s unaffordable.
+Changing to an adjustable-rate mortgage (ARM) may lower your monthly payment, too.
+However, interest rates on these loans change over time, and if rates go up significantly, your payment could rise to an unaffordable level.
 You should refinance into an ARM only if you’re willing and able to take the risk of higher monthly payments down the road.

-Debt detox.
-You might also take cash out to consolidate high-interest-rate debts, but remember that you may end up taking on more risk than you previously had.
-That said, if you have a solid plan to eliminate toxic debts, the strategy could work.
-If the plan fails, you may face the risk of losing your home in foreclosure or having your vehicle repossessed.
+You might also take cash out to consolidate high-interest-rate debts.
+If you have a solid plan to eliminate toxic debts, this strategy could work, especially since home loan rates are usually much lower than credit card interest rates.
+But if the plan fails, remember you may face the risk of losing your home in foreclosure or having your vehicle repossessed.

 What to Watch Out For